siudeer/airspace-hugo/exampleSite/content/english/service.md

 about:
   enable: true
   title: Spatial Wildlife Ecology Lab at SIU
-  content: "We are a group of researchers interested in understanding how behaviors
+  content: We are a group of researchers interested in understanding how behaviors
     such as movement affect animal populations and other species.
 We study a variety of species found in Illinois (white-tailed deer, bobcat, coyotes, and beavers) but also in the USA and worldwide (caribou, mule deer, elk, elephant, and giant